ananya77041/dj-mix-generator/README.md

 - **Enhanced downbeat detection** optimized for kick drums and percussive elements
 - **Professional DJ transitions** with tracks entering on their first downbeat
 - **Transition preview mode** to test-listen only the transition sections
+- **Intelligent track caching** to avoid re-analyzing the same tracks
 - **Smooth crossfade transitions** with equal-power curves (30 seconds default)
 - **Harmonic mixing** with optional key-based track reordering
 - **Audio normalization** to prevent clipping